 _____________________________________________________________________________________

-Sprinklr changed its un-grouped and confusing navigation, among other updates, and launched the new platform in 2017.
+Sprinklr changed its ungrouped and confusing navigation, among other updates, and launched the new platform in 2017.
 The following were the notable achievements

-Take a look at the below screen shots.
+Take a look at the screenshots below.

 Confusing and redundant old navigation: